They say, “It’s the Hall of Fame, not the Hall of Stats.”

 - The number of Hall of Stats inductees is kept consistent with the Hall of Fame (242 inducted as players).
 This is to show the difference in quality between the two Halls from top to bottom.

 - The Hall of Stats ignores performance enhancing drugs.
 There’s just no reliable, complete data about it.

 - The Hall of Stats only has a “player” designation while the Hall of Fame has other designations.
-For this reason, Al Spalding is a Hall of Stats inductee while he is not considered a Hall of Fame player (he was inducted as a Pioneer/Executive).
+At one time, Al Spalding was a Hall of Stats inductee while he is not considered a Hall of Fame player (he was inducted as a Pioneer/Executive).